Athozs/hass-additional-ca/README.md

 ### 2.3.
 Core

-If you're running Home Assistant core (Python package) directly on host, you don't need _Additional CA_ integration.
-You should update your CA from your host OS.
+If you're running Home Assistant Core (as a Python package) directly on the host, you don't need the _Additional CA_ integration.
+You should update the CAs from your host OS.

 ## 3. CONFIGURATION

-For now, _Additional CA_ cannot be configured from UI dashboard.
-This may be possible in future release.
+For now, _Additional CA_ cannot be configured from the UI dashboard.
+This may be possible in a future release.

-To configure _Additional CA_ integration, follow these steps:
+To configure the _Additional CA_ integration, follow these steps:

-1. CA files must be in PEM format (often `.crt` or `.pem` extension).
-Check content with a text editor.
+1. CA files must be in PEM format (often with a `.crt` or `.pem` extension).
+You can check the content with a text editor.
 Here is an example of a certificate file (the following is a fake):

 ```text
 -----BEGIN CERTIFICATE-----